 Winter Care

-During the winter months, indoor conditions often shift, and your Monstera Adansonii’s growth will naturally slow down.
+During winter, indoor conditions often shift, and your Monstera Adansonii’s growth will naturally slow down.
 Here’s how to keep it happy in colder weather:

 - Reduce Watering: Since the plant’s growth slows down, it will require less water.
 Check the soil every 10-14 days and water only when the top 1-2 inches are dry.
 Overwatering during winter can lead to root rot.